dankuck/dankuck.github.io/_posts/2017-07-22-surprise-its-earth.md

 If I'm right, it explains a lot.
 Nobody had a tiny M. Night Shyamalan living in their brain in the 1960's.
 Every film has exposition.
 There are things constantly being revealed at just the right moment to astound the audience.
 But there weren't so many twists.

 It was natural for an audience to think that what they were told by the film was exactly the truth.
 We still do this most of the time.
+Whenever a film loses our trust, we lose interest.

-If we lost this trust, fiction wouldn't be fun anymore.
-But now we are on the look out for secrets, too.
+But now, even when we trust a movie to be what it claims to be, we're on the look out for secrets, too.